 Via this particular method?
 We’ll get to that after we finish listing out the facts.

 But in general, infrastructure investment is a good thing.
 Our roads and bridges are in terrible condition.
 That causes a lot of wear and tear on cars, and there were some places in Ritchie where anecdotal stories on social media last year claimed school buses reportedly couldn’t reach anymore, so parents had to drive kids part of the way.
 (I was told they got reimbursed for mileage.)
+But remember—none of that money will come here, or to Pleasants.

 Another issue is that having such a terrible infrastructure in place means it’s difficult to attract business here.
 Businesses would rather locate to areas with good infrastructure in place, and just beyond that it helps power a healthy economy.
+That WOULD benefit WV jobs.

 But those are general statements that can apply to any infrastructure investment.
 What we want to decide here is whether or not the Justice Road Bond is the wisest way to make that investment.